Skip to main content

 6

 • Top enchiladas with pico de gallo.
 Divide between plates.
-Dollop with sour cream and serve with remaining lime wedges on the side.
+Dollop with sour cream and serve with remaining lemon wedges on the side.